Carlosjohncosta/Luxfer_server/README.md

 # CHANGE LOG

+## 29/11/2021 12:15
+- Added Admin route.
+- Added more functionality to get files api.

 ## 26/11/2021 16:02
 - Added a simple file system for each user.
 - Did a little more code cleanup.